rguan72/AutoRegister/README.md

 Make sure you have pip and python3 installed.
 Also install pipenv:
 `$ pip install --user pipenv`

-Clone the repo and run pipenv.
+Clone the repo and run
+`$ pipenv shell`.
 From there, you are ready to contribute!

 ## WARNING -- NEED TO FIX
 If the chromedriver window is closed, everything breaks!